 A geographical location, generally where the image was taken.

-By tagging someone’s @username, the user will be notified and the image will be visible in the ‘tagged’ section of their profile.
+By tagging someone’s @username, the user will be notified and the image will be visible in their profile’s ‘tagged’ section.
 If you’re tagged in an image, you can either remove the tag, select that it doesn’t show on your profile, or leave it be.

-Once you’ve connected a Facebook page, your Twitter, or Tumblr accounts, you can choose to share the post onto those platforms at the same time.
+Once you’ve connected a Facebook page, you can choose to share the post to that page at the same time.

 Beginners Guide to Instagram Carousels (Multiple Instagram Image Posts)